thhaorg/thhaorg.github.io/_posts/2019-01-14-newsletter.markdown

 layout: news
 members: [powell, lori, pat, cary, paul]
 ---
-# THOMPSON HIGHLANDS WINTER 2019 NEWSLETTER
+## THOMPSON HIGHLANDS WINTER 2019 NEWSLETTER

-# Thompson Highlands Homeowners Association
+## Thompson Highlands Homeowners Association, Winter 2020, NEWSLETTER
-# Winter 2020
-# NEWSLETTER

-## UPDATE ON JUDGEMENT
+# UPDATE ON JUDGEMENT
 A judgement against the Defendant who finally pled guilty to theft of mail and destruction of mailboxes on Hibbard Drive.
 I was asked to present a Victim’s Impact Statement (as a representative of Thompson Highlands HOA) at his sentencing for stealing mail from many mailboxes in the Greater Portland area, including those in Thompson Highlands and for the destruction of 2 mailboxes on HIbbard Drive.
 Since this was a Federal Crime, the sentencing was held at US District Court at the Federal Courthouse downtown.

 - He’s a repeat offender and had already been sentenced to 24 months in state custody so he